4 Tips to Help You Keep Your New Year’s Resolutions

 I’m great at making them – I haven’t always been great at keeping them.
 Every year, I faithfully set my goals for the next twelve months.
 In the past, around January 15th I’ve either failed miserably and given up or completely forgotten what it was I resolved to do in the first place.

 Last year was the first year that I really had success at keeping resolutions.
 The change didn’t come from me suddenly developing amazingly strong willpower, but from being intentional about my goals and how I was going to achieve them.
 These steps weren’t difficult, but they helped me to remember my goals and motivated me to keep my resolutions.
-I’d like to share them so you can have more success in 2013:
+I’d like to share them so you can have more success in the new year.

 1. Write down your resolutions and place them where you can see them.